-Resource-based access control (RBAC) is an enterprise level feature that allows user permissions to be set in relation to system resources, where resources are apps or actions.
-In effect you can give a digital business card user an account login and allow them to see their digital business card app and its associated actions but noto to see toerh apps or actions in the account.
+Role-based access control (RBAC) is an enterprise level feature that allows user permissions to be set in relation to system resources, where resources are Apps or Actions.
+In effect you can give a digital business card user an account login and allow them to see their digital business card App and its associated Actions but not to see other Apps or Actions in the account.

 The feature is extremely flexible and makes it manageable to have hundreds or thousands of digital business card apps in an account.

-The process is that is that you create a “Role”, add as many “Policies” to that role as you want, and then you assign roles to users.
-Roles can be assigned to a user when they are invited to join an accoutn or afterward.
+The process is that is that you create a “Role”, add “Policies” that define the role's capabilities, and then assign roles to users.
+Roles can be assigned to a user when they are invited to join an account or afterward.

 A “policy” consists of: